Monday, September 29, 2014

 Now that you have a fairly good idea of what makes a circle works.
 It’s time to weave the circle.

 So, to begin.
 It’s always a good idea to ink the circle on the warp.
 Ink at the last minute.
-With the types of warping processes that most of us are using if you ink to soon the img072ink circle can become distorted as the warps shift and turn in the weaving process.
+With the types of warping processes that most of us are using if you ink to soon the ink circle can become distorted as the warps shift and turn in the weaving process.
 So, keep the cartoon close or make a template that you can check the circle against.
 Also, there are right ways and not so good ways to ink.
 You always want the finest line possible and the ink to go all away around the warp.
 Use a very sharp pen-hold only the very tip against the warp and turn the warp in your other fingers to get the ink around the warp.
 Do not use a juicy pen as the ink and wick up or down the warp.
 Use only tested water proof markers.

 To begin to weave- Weave the base half way up each side of the circle and stop.
 Make sure that you use the same pattern of turns and stair steps on both sides.
 If you change the number of passes using fewer or more the circle will no longer be round.

-Now you have a couple of decisions to make especially if you don’t DSCN5376like stair steps or teeth in your circles.
-You can chooseimg069 to split the weft or use soumack to smooth everything out.
+Now you have a couple of decisions to make especially if you don’t like stair steps or teeth in your circles.
+You can choose to split the weft or use soumack to smooth everything out.
 I generally use soumack.
 My soumack weft is usually one half of the weaving weft bundle because I don’t like ridges on my tapestry.
-You caimg073n choose the weft to be in the colour of the base colour or the colour of the circle.
+You can choose the weft to be in the colour of the base colour or the colour of the circle.
 If need be to continue the coloured soumack weft one can lace up the sides of the slits.
 But, One can only soumack so far up the sides and across the bottom before the distance the soumack weft travels across the warps and up begins to look loopy.
 At this point I stop the soumack and then pay attention to full threads and hollow threads as I weave.
-I often jump up with the weft img070turns to pull offimg071 the tooth.
+I often jump up with the weft turns to pull off the tooth.
 I weave the first half of the circle.

 To end the circle or do the last half one weaves the inner circle in the same way or reverse the stair steps-BUT it is the same pattern of climbs that